isaactlevine/mindgraph-fork/readme.md

-# A Fork of Mindgraph With Added Functionality
+# A Fork of Mindgraph with Cross-Graph Search functionality

 I added Neo4J integration and the ability to save, load, and query multiple KGs saved to a single Neo4j DBMS instance.